k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-3/1.lesson-green/unit-1.md

 * Get to know our k3s installation
 * Deploy kubescape in a slightly different config to give us anomaly detection
-* Pull down the artefact `webapp` and deploy it
-* Verify some things
+* Follow the 2-step installation process
 * Watch it for the two types of anomalies